Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 Software localization for beginners in 3 steps

-Getting started with localization is like Pandora’s box.
-It can be a complex and multifaceted process, and lead to a slew of issues if it’s not set up properly.
-Unintentional oversights typically result in an unflattering flow that either makes or breaks a product’s launch in a global market.
+Getting started with software localization is like Pandora’s box.
+Unintentional oversights typically result in an unflattering flow that either makes or breaks one tool’s launch in a global market.

 Step 1: Set up source files